lcabaceira/dralf/TECHDETAILS.md

     * Jmx Server  : N/A
     * Jmx Domain  : N/A

 Description : This script automates a full Alfresco Backup according to the recommended best practices.
+Backups are stored in the backups directory of DrAlf.

     - Run the Content Store Cleanup Scheduled Job
     - Trigger the Search Sub System Indexes Backup Scheduled Job